 Cool, right?
 Not so geeky after all, right?

-STEM in the 20th Century
+STEAM in the 20th Century

 When I was a kid I loved math.
 My Dad taught me practical uses for math and I learned simple geometry and how to use a slide rule before I was 10 years old.
 Come and explore the strange and wonderful math geek annual celebration known as Pi Day, the holiday founded by the "Prince of Pi," physicist Larry Shaw at the San Francisco Exploratorium.